-Rabbi Adrienne has served at Temple Micah, an unaffiliated, egalitarian synagogue, since 1996, first in the religious school and then as the Cantorial Soloist beginning in 1998.
-At Temple Micah, she has officiated and co-officiated at hundreds of services, prepared students for B’nei Mitzvah, taught children in the religious school, led adult and teen Torah and text study, and tended to the pastoral care needs of the congregation.
-Before coming to Temple Micah, Rabbi Adrienne served as the Cantor at the University of Rhode Island for High Holy Days for five years.
-She also served as a guest cantor and a soloist for several synagogues in Massachusetts, where she lived until November 1994.
+Rabbi Adrienne is currently the Rabbi at Temple Beth Ahm Yisrael, a Conservative synagogue in Springfield, NJ.
+She served as the Cantorial Soloist at Temple Micah, an unaffiliated, egalitarian synagogue, for over 24 years.
+She has officiated and co-officiated at hundreds of services, prepared students for B-Mitzvah, taught children in the religious school, led adult and Teen Torah and text study, and tended to the pastoral care needs of her congregations.
+Before coming to New Jersey, Rabbi Adrienne served as the Cantor at the University of Rhode Island for High Holy Days and as a guest cantor and a soloist for several synagogues in Massachusetts.

 Rabbi Adrienne graduated from Princeton University with a B.A. in Music Theory and Composition in June 1988.
 She studied voice and opera with Peter Elvins and coached with Thom Christoph of the Opera Company of Boston.
 She has sung numerous operatic roles and has performed as a soloist in a wide variety of choral works.

 Rabbi Adrienne received S’micha from Rabbinical Seminary International, founded in 1955 by the Hungarian Chasidic Rabbi and Kabbalist Dr. Joseph H. Gelberman.
 She is an Associate Rabbi at the New Synagogue in New York City, the Chaplain of Scouts BSA Troop 40, and a member of the International Federation of Rabbis, the Women Cantors’ Network and 18Doors (formerly InterFaithFamily), Equally Wed (Modern LGBTQ+ weddings) and the Rainbow Wedding Network.